decentraland/decentraland-ui-utils/README.md

 When instancing a new bar you can pass the following parameters:

 - `value`: Starting value of the bar, from 0 to 1.
 With 1 the bar is full, with 0 it's empty.
-- `xOffset`: Offset on X away from the bottom-left corner
+- `xOffset`: Offset on X away from the bottom-left corner.
-- `yOffset`: Offset on Y away from the bottom-left corner
+- `yOffset`: Offset on Y away from the bottom-left corner.
-- `fillColor`: Color of the bar filling, red by default
+- `fillColor`: Color of the bar filling, red by default.
 - `style`: Margin style of the bar, from a list of different predetermined options in different colors and shapes.
 It takes a value from the `BarStyles` enum.
 - `scale`: Multiplier to alter the size of the bar proportionally.
-A scale of 1 = 128 x 32 pixels
+A scale of 1 = 128 x 32 pixels.

 ```ts
 let health = new ui.UIBar(1, -30, 130, Color4.Red(), BarStyles.ROUNDSILVER, 1)